stefanelli990/todo-app/README.md

 A minimalist to-do app, with a clean and user-friendly interface.
 It allows you to effortlessly add, update, and complete todos quickly.

-You can access a live preview of the Todo App [here](https://legendary-bavarois-35b491.netlify.app/).
+**[Live Preview](https://legendary-bavarois-35b491.netlify.app/)**: Try the Todo App live.

 ## Features:

-- **Task Management**: Users can add, delete, and edit tasks.
-Each task can have a title and description;
+- **Todo Management**: Users can add, delete and edit todos.
+Each todo can have a title and description.
-- **User-Friendly Interface**: An intuitive design ensures a seamless user experience;
+- **User-Friendly Interface**: An intuitive design ensures a seamless user experience.
-- **Responsive Design**: The app is mobile-friendly, allowing users to manage their todos on the go;
+- **Responsive Design**: The app is mobile-friendly, allowing users to manage their todos on the go.
-- **Data Persistence**: Todos are stored in local storage, making them available even after a page refresh;
+- **Data Persistence**: Todos are stored in local storage, making them available even after a page refresh.

 ## Technologies Used: